Japan Ski/Snowboard FAQs: Which Resort is Best For You?

 Which resort is the largest?

 Shiga Kogen.
 Boasting over 600ha of terrain – of which 425ha is fully connected – Shiga Kogen is the largest resort in not just Nagano but all of Japan.
-You might read that Hakbua Valley is the largest resort however this isn’t quite correct.
+You might read that Hakuba Valley is the largest resort however this isn’t quite correct.
 In stating that, Hakuba Valley are totalling the entire amount of terrain across all resorts in the valley however only a couple of those resorts – Hakuba Goryu/47 and Hakuba Cortina/Norikura – are actually, meaning that to you need to take a bus or car between most resorts.
-The largest resort in Hakuba is Happo One with 220ha of terrain while Nozawa Onsen has around 300ha of terrain.
+The largest resort in Hakuba is Happo-One with 220ha of terrain while Nozawa Onsen has around 300ha of terrain.
 So as you can see, Shiga Kogen is by far the largest area.
 For more information about the largest resorts in Japan, see our ’10 Largest Ski Resorts in Japan & Where to Say’ page.

 I’ve read that Hakuba is the largest resort.
 Which is larger, Shiga Kogen or Hakuba?